uploadcare/uploadcare-php/README.md

 ## Usage

-You can find all usage examples in `example-project` directory.
+You can find full usage example in [Uploadcare example project](https://github.com/uploadcare/uploadcare-php-example)

 For all types of actions, you should create the Api object first: